TommyJackson85/band-website/README.md

 - After I felt confident with the project, I tested it out on Safari, Chrome and Firefox all together.
 Unfortunately, I had to compensate some of my design decisions to make it work on all browsers and devices.
 This was particularily in relation to image/link sizes, page heights and div padding/margins.
+- A friend of mine tested the website on Internet Explorer and said there were no problems with the webpage.

 ### errors and warnings encountered
  - Upon testing the webpage on Firefox, I came accross the following error: